simonrob/email-oauth2-proxy/README.md

 # Email OAuth 2.0 Proxy
-An IMAP/SMTP proxy that transparently adds OAuth 2.0 authentication for clients that don't support this method.
+An IMAP/SMTP proxy that transparently adds OAuth 2.0 authentication for client applications that don't support this method.
+The proxy works in the background with a menu bar/taskbar helper or as a system service, and is compatible with macOS, Windows and Linux.

 ## Motivation and capabilities